devfemibadmus/report/README.md

 - **GF-07**: Focus on SMS handling, ensuring proper delivery and parsing of location data.
 - **GF-09**: Implement GPRS communication with WebSocket support for real-time data transmission.
+- **TK103B**: Implement GPRS communication with fallback to SMS and integrate special features like **SOS alerts** and **geofencing**.
-- **Frontend Dashboard**: Implement a real-time map interface to visualize the location data from both devices.
+- **Frontend Dashboard**: Implement a real-time map interface to visualize the location data from all devices and integrate notifications for SOS and geofence breaches.

 ---

 ## Conclusion

-Both the **GF-07** and **GF-09** have their own use cases and advantages. **GF-07** is ideal for basic tracking with SMS communication, while **GF-09** is more advanced and cost-efficient, utilizing GPRS for real-time updates.
+The **GF-07** is ideal for basic tracking with SMS communication, the **GF-09** is more advanced and cost-efficient using GPRS for real-time updates, and the **TK103B** combines GPRS with SMS fallback and added features like **SOS alerts** and **geofencing**, making it versatile for various use cases.